lawrenceting/lawrenceting.github.io/preview/2014-06-08-Recover-Lost-QuickTime-Recordings.md

 *Step 1*

 Reopen QuickTime Player.
 Your recording might still be avilable as an unsaved file.
-If step 1 does not work, go to step 2.
+If step 1 fails, go to step 2.

 *Step 2*